-Systematic watershed monitoring, i.e., targeted monitoring, is defined by sampling that is planned for a short duration (1 to 2 years) and is designed to: screen waters that would not normally be included in the routine monitoring program, monitor at sites to check the water quality situation, and investigate areas of potential concern.
+Systematic watershed monitoring, i.e., targeted monitoring, is defined by sampling that is planned for a short duration and is designed to: screen waters that would not normally be included in the routine monitoring program, monitor at sites to check the water quality situation, and investigate areas of potential concern.
 Targeted monitoring in the Plum Creek watershed, done under wet and dry conditions, will be collected to capture spatial, seasonal and meteorological snapshots of water quality.
 Targeted monitoring is designed to evaluate the effectiveness of BMPs (both rural and urban) across the watershed and measure their impacts on in-stream water quality.

 GBRA will conduct diurnal water quality monitoring monthly during the index period.
 The diurnal monitoring will adhere to the specifications described in the TCEQ SWQM Procedures, Volume 1: Physical and Chemical Monitoring Methods for Water, Sediment, and Tissue: RG-415 (August 2012 or most recent version).
 GBRA will also conduct effluent monitoring at 7 WWTFs to characterize the contributions to flow and pollutant loadings.
 Monitoring will be conducted on spring flow to characterize contributions to the flow and pollutant loadings.
 These water quality data will be subsequently reconciled for use and assessed by the TSSWCB.
+Biological Aquatic Life Monitoring (ALM) assessments of fish assemblage, benthic macroinvertebrate assemblage, and aquatic habitat will be conducted at two stations.
+ALM monitoring will adhere to the specifications described in the the TCEQ SWQM Procedures, Volume 2: Methods for Collecting and Analyzing Biological Assemblage and Habitat Data: RG-416 (May 2014 or the most recent version).

-The monitoring regime (routine, targeted, 24-hour DO, effluent, and spring sampling) is designed to evaluate the effectiveness of BMPs (both rural and urban) across the watershed and measure their impacts on in-stream water quality.
+The monitoring regime (routine, targeted, biological, 24-hour DO, effluent, and spring sampling) is designed to evaluate the effectiveness of BMPs (both rural and urban) across the watershed and measure their impacts on in-stream water quality.
 Water quality trends will be continually evaluated to document progress in implementing the WPP and progress in achieving restoration.
 This project is a part of a long-term monitoring program which will extend over the 10 year implementation schedule of the WPP.

-The measurement performance specifications to support the project objectives for a minimum data set are specified in Table A7.1 and in the text following.
+The measurement performance specifications to support the project objectives for a minimum data set are specified in Table A7and in the text following.